-The concept of treasonable conspiracies entered the vocabulary of international criminal law at the instigation of the French, the Soviets and, finally, the Americans.
-It made its international debut in Asia at the Tokyo Tribunal.
-But Indian jurists questioned the very premise of treason - in both domestic and international forms - asserting the right of the colonised to wage war against the coloniser.
-As it turned out, it was Bulabhai Desai, not the British authorities, who framed the argument about allegiance in the dying days of the Raj.
-And it was Radhabinod Pal, not his many detractors, who was vindicated over the soon-to-be-abandoned 'crimes against peace' charge.
-Their argument that 'treason' was a justified response to unjust circumstances would be both popularised and acted upon.
-They heralded a new non-aligned perspective that demanded a radical reordering of global priorities, with justice taking precedence over security, rather than security taking precedence over justice.
+The concept of treasonable conspiracies entered the vocabulary of international criminal law at the initial instigation of the French and the Soviets, inspired by cases against Radical-Socialist ministers and 'old Bolsheviks'.
+The idea made its international debut in Asia at the Tokyo Tribunal.
+But it was at this time, and in this part of the world, that Rebecca West's warning against sacrificing freedom for security was especially pertinent.
+The Indian jurists questioned the very premise of treason - in both its domestic and international forms - by asserting the right of the colonised to wage war against the coloniser.
+And, as it turned out, it was Bhulabhai Desai, not the British authorities, who was vindicated over colonialism in India; and it was Radhabinod Pal, not his many detractors, who was vindicated over the soon-abandoned 'crimes against peace' charge.
+Their argument that 'treason' was a justified response to unjust circumstances would be both popularised and acted upon, for they heralded a new non-aligned perspective that demanded a radical reordering of global priorities, with justice taking precedence over security, rather than security taking precedence over justice.